Introduction

 Pride as the First Sin

 Pride appears first among the seven deadly sins, highlighting its prominence in human behavior.
 Consequently, the narrative positions pride as a gateway to other vices, making its role crucial.
 Characters exhibiting pride act impulsively and ignore guidance repeatedly, creating conflict and tension.
 Simultaneously, the audience observes the consequences of excessive self-esteem, illustrating the destructive potential of arrogance.
 Moreover, the allegory uses symbolic imagery to portray pride vividly, reinforcing moral understanding visually.
 The story encourages humility by contrasting prideful actions with virtuous responses consistently.
 Transition words like therefore, additionally, and simultaneously maintain coherence while emphasizing lessons.
 By highlighting pride first, the allegory establishes a foundation for ethical instruction effectively.
-Overall, the role of pride in Dance of Seven Deadly Sins serves as a cautionary framework, warning readers against self-centeredness while promoting moral awareness continuously.
+Overall, the role of pride in Dance of Seven Deadly Sins provides a cautionary framework.
+It warns readers against self-centeredness and promotes moral awareness continuously.

 Pride’s Influence on Decision-Making